-Maine Attorney Patrice A. Putman joined the firm in September 2011.
+Maine Attorney Patrice A. Putman joined the firm in September 2011 and retired in January 2020.
 Patrice was admitted to the Massachusetts Bar in December 1983 and to the Maine Bar in September 1988.
 She is also a Registered Nurse and has more than 25 years of experience working in health care.

 Prior to joining the firm, Patrice was Director of Employee Development for MaineGeneral Health, Director of Community Relations for HealthReach Network, and a trial attorney for the Maine Department of Transportation.
 She also served as a volunteer attorney for victims of domestic violence and had a general civil law practice in Boston before moving to Maine.

-Patrice has been a national speaker and received international recognition from the American Society for Training and Development (ASTD) for her work teaching “Crucial Conversations” – how to have hard conversations in a way that will get you the results that you want.
+Patrice was a national speaker and received international recognition from the American Society for Training and Development (ASTD) for her work teaching “Crucial Conversations” – how to have hard conversations in a way that will get you the results that you want.

-Patrice is very active in her hometown of Winthrop, Maine.
+Patrice was very active in her hometown of Winthrop, Maine.
 She served on the Winthrop Town Council, the Winthrop Planning Board, and recently chaired Winthrop's Comprehensive Planning Committee.
-She co-chairs Winthrop's Bicycle and Pedestrian Committee and is on the Board of Kennebec Land Trust.
+She co-chaired Winthrop's Bicycle and Pedestrian Committee and was on the Board of Kennebec Land Trust.

-For more information about Patrice or on our services, our fees, or to schedule an appointment, please contact us today.
+For more information about our services, our fees, or to schedule an appointment, please contact us today.